pparacch/DataSciencePosts/buildingDataVisualizationTools_part_05.md

 The content of this blog is based on examples/ notes/ experiments related to the material presented in the "Building Data Visualization Tools" module of the "[Mastering Software Development in R](https://www.coursera.org/specializations/r)" Specialization (Coursera) created by __Johns Hopkins University__ [1].

+Required packages:

+- the `grid` package,
+- ...

 ```r
 # Note that the grid package is a base package